 Cut the 6' piece of 24g wire in half.

 Bend each of these two 24g pieces in half - don't cut.

 Cut the 3' piece of wire in half.

 Take one of the 24g pieces of bent wire and twist holding the bent end.
 You can do this with pliers, a wire twister, or by putting one end in a drill.
 (The drill is easiest) Make it a fairly loose twist so you don't break the wire.

 Step 5: Make the Nest Base

-LOOSLY spiral the square twisted wire until the spiral is wider than the egg cluster.
+LOOSLY spiral the twisted wire until the spiral is wider than the egg cluster.
 You must leave gaps in the spiral to pull the binding wire through later.

 Step 6: Add Eggs